vinothkumar-6/jenkins-devops-microservice/README.md

 # Jenkins

 ## Projects
-- Create Pipeline to Build and Push Docker Image for a Microservice
+- Create Pipeline to Build and Push Docker Image for a Microservice.

 ## Steps
 - Step 01 - Introduction and Launching Jenkins as Docker Container